swantron/swantron/content/posts/2025-12-31-chomptron.md

 ## Problem

 You've got chicken, some tomatoes, garlic, and half an onion.
-What do you make?
-Scroll through recipe sites loaded with ads and life stories?
-Nope.
+Or sriracha and some leftovers.. what's for dinner?

 ## Solution